UniLogin/UniLogin/docs/source/relayer.rst

       }
     }

-  Relayer will issue a new transaction after contract is deployed.
+  `Note:` Relayer will issue a new transaction after contract is deployed.
 Therefore ether/tokens will not appear instantly, but after a while.

+  You can also take a look at `TokenGrantingRelayer <https://github.com/UniversalLogin/UniversalLoginSDK/blob/9cb7d32f0ac1e76141c32c70dbeea37ab63f78b6/universal-login-ops/src/dev/TokenGrantingRelayer.js>`_ used in dev environment.